Difference Between Utopia and Dystopia

 2. Utopia is characterized by harmony, equality, and peace, while dystopia is characterized by chaos, inequality, and oppression.

-3. Utopia is often depicted as an unattainable goal, while dystopia serves as a warning about the consequences of certain actions or systems.
+3. Utopia is depicted as an unattainable goal, while dystopia serves as a warning about the consequences of certain actions or systems.

 Utopia vs Dystopia